 CLAS 4111Capstone Study

-21 credits (7 courses) in electives taken as follows: 2
+21 credits (seven courses) in elective courses, taken as follows: 2

 12 credits (four courses) selected from Group A, including at least two courses at the 3000 level or above.
 1